 - 30 g canned water chestnuts, finely chopped

-- 1 tbsp dried papery shrimp (虾皮), minced, optional, see note 4
+- 1 tablespoon dried papery shrimp (虾皮), minced, optional, see note 4

 - 24 slices carrot, see note 5 for other options